 - Rail travel as specified in standard class

-- Private guide, entrance and transport to Bran Castle and Libearty
+- Private guide and transport to Bran Castle and Libearty

 - Private tour of Bucharest